Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 The overall character and mitigating circumstances of all family members involved;

-The relationship that the child or children has with his or her parents, siblings, and other significant family members in the picture;
+The relationship that the child has with his or her parents, siblings, and other significant family members in the picture;

-The child or children’s adjustment to his or her home, school, and community environment;
+The child’s adjustment to his or her home, school, and community environment;

 A need to promote continuity and stability in the life of the child; and